assh/drone/README.md

 # Drone Resource Management

-This Project contans the Django framework for customer management
+This Project contains the Django framework for customer management